 In the commentary, the ruling party’s official newspaper also described China’s determination to protect its national interests and dignity as being as “firm as a boulder”.

-The battle between the global giants further escalated after Trump administration announced the addition of China’s Huawei Technologies Co Ltd to the trade blacklist.
+The battle between the global giants further escalated after the Trump administration announced the addition of China’s Huawei Technologies Co Ltd to the trade blacklist.

 “Today, the wheel of destiny has turned and we have arrived at this extreme and dark moment, as a super-nation ruthlessly disrupts the world’s technology and industry system,” according to a letter written by the President of Huawei’s Hisilicon unit.